Equal blame? The dangers of couples counselling in a domestic violence situation

 “The unfortunate truth is that expanding services which invite families to undertake couples counselling or mediation in the context of domestic violence, outside of a highly specialised environment with the appropriate safeguards and supports, will put women and children’s safety at risk,” Foster says.

-These concerns have been echoed by Doctors against Violence towards Women (DAVTW), a group of over 350 qualified doctors, which hailed the move “ill informed and dangerous”.
+These concerns have been echoed by Doctors against Violence towards Women (DAVTW), a group of over 350 qualified doctors, which criticised the move as “ill informed and dangerous”.

-The group maintain that studies on couples counselling in family violence, have shown almost half of the patients were worse off, suffering increased distress, violence and risk of death, and that it can stop women from leaving violent situations.
+The group maintain that studies on couples counselling in family violence, have shown almost half of the patients were worse off, suffering increased distress, violence and risk of death, and that couples counselling can stop women from leaving violent situations.

 DAVTW has also raised concerns that the program was limited to primarily Christian (close to half of the organisations invited to apply to deliver the counselling are faith-based), and otherwise unqualified, untrained groups .